ManuelaSisti/UMaReRe2D/README.md

 # UMaReRe2D

 Recognition of Magnetic Reconnection structures in 2D dataset, via Unsupervised ML techniques (in particular using KMeans and DBscan).
 The codes and their instructions referring to a journal article titled "Detecting Reconnection Events in Kinetic Vlasov Hybrid Simulations Using Clustering Techniques".
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 776262 (AIDA, www.aida-space.eu).

 **TO DO**
 * [x] upload script crossvalidation (FF)